Indiewood Screenwriting Fund

 Applicants must be at least 21 years of age at the time of application.

-The fund is open to U.S. residents provided they meet all other eligibility criteria.
+The program will accept a maximum of up to 20 participants based within North America.
+The fund is open to U.S. residents as long as they meet all other eligibility criteria.

 Applicants are responsible for reviewing the ISF Program Page for updated application dates, deadlines, and announcements regarding program openings.